SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 MeshCoords
 ~~~~~~~~~~
 Links a :class:`~iris.cube.Cube` to a :class:`~iris.experimental.ugrid.Mesh` by
-attaching to the :class:`~iris.cube.Cube` like any other
+attaching to the :class:`~iris.cube.Cube`\'s unstructured dimension, in the
+same way that all :class:`~iris.coords.Coord`\s attach to
-:class:`~iris.coords.Coord`.
-This allows :class:`~iris.cube.Cube`\s to exist
+:class:`~iris.cube.Cube` dimensions.
+This allows a single
-as they always have, with the management of structured dimensions unchanged.
+:class:`~iris.cube.Cube` to have a combination of unstructured and structured
+dimensions (e.g. horizontal mesh plus vertical levels and a time series),
+using the same logic for every dimension.

-:class:`~iris.experimental.ugrid.MeshCoord`\s are generated using the
+:class:`~iris.experimental.ugrid.MeshCoord`\s are instantiated using a given
-:meth:`iris.experimental.ugrid.Mesh.to_MeshCoords` method.
-Requiring a
+:class:`~iris.experimental.ugrid.Mesh`, ``location``
-``location`` argument, this interprets the
+("node"/"edge"/"face") and ``axis``.
+The process interprets the
 :class:`~iris.experimental.ugrid.Mesh`\'s
 :attr:`~iris.experimental.ugrid.Mesh.node_coords` and if appropriate the
 :attr:`~iris.experimental.ugrid.Mesh.edge_node_connectivity`/
-:attr:`~iris.experimental.ugrid.Mesh.face_node_connectivity`,
+:attr:`~iris.experimental.ugrid.Mesh.face_node_connectivity` and
 :attr:`~iris.experimental.ugrid.Mesh.edge_coords`/
 :attr:`~iris.experimental.ugrid.Mesh.face_coords`
-to produce a :attr:`~iris.coords.Coord.points` array and a
+to produce a :class:`~iris.coords.Coord`
-:attr:`~iris.coords.Coord.bounds` array, creating this special
-:class:`~iris.coords.Coord` instance.
+:attr:`~iris.coords.Coord.points` and :attr:`~iris.coords.Coord.bounds`
+representation of all the :class:`~iris.experimental.ugrid.Mesh`\'s
+nodes/edges/faces for the given axis.

+A :class:`~iris.experimental.ugrid.Mesh`
+method is available to create a :class:`~iris.experimental.ugrid.MeshCoord` for
+every axis represented by that :class:`~iris.experimental.ugrid.Mesh`,
+requiring only the ``location`` argument:
+:meth:`~iris.experimental.ugrid.Mesh.to_MeshCoords`.

 __ CF-UGRID_